julianeon/converbase/README.md

 ## Description

-An app and dashboard where you can answer your support questions, then use those answers to train an AI assistant which will eventually take over support for you.
+An app and dashboard where you can answer your user's support questions, then use those answers to train an AI assistant to eventually answer most of those questions for you.

 ## Architecture